 - Taurine—an important amino acid that improves insulin release, allows for better glucose tolerance and is a powerful antioxidant.
 It is vital for the proper function of the minerals potassium, calcium, magnesium, and sodium.

 Beef, when compared to chicken, contains more carnosine (an amino acid), more coQ10, twice as much CLA, twice as much glutathione, 20-30 times more L-carnitine, and more taurine.
+Overall, it’s been estimated by nutritionists that beef is 30% more nutrient-dense than chicken, providing significantly more of the nutrients our bodies need to thrive in good health.

 Grass Fed/Grass-Finished vs CAFO Beef—Which is Healthier?